DUI With Drugs

-When it comes to DUI’s, you mostly hear about cases that involve someone drinking too much alcohol, smoking marijuana or using some other form of illegal narcotic.
+When it comes to DUI offenses, you mostly hear about cases that involve drunk driving or someone smoking marijuana using some other form of illegal narcotic.
 But more and more people are being arrested for DUI because they took a drug that they had a prescription for.
-There aren’t any laws that prevent you from driving while taking medication but there are laws about driving under the influence of drugs whether they are prescribed or not.
-It is an important distinction and people get into a lot of trouble because they don’t realize the difference.
+There aren’t any laws that prevent you from driving while taking medication, but there are laws about driving under the influence of drugs, whether they are prescribed or not.
+This is an important distinction, and people can get into a lot of trouble because they don’t realize the difference.

 First Offense in 10 years

 - Jail time from 10 days to 1 year (A judge may suspend all but 24 hours.)

 - Alcohol & Drug Evaluation and recommended treatment, which may be waived by the court

 - Loss of license for 1 year.

 - With a DUI Drugs conviction, you will face a mandatory hard suspension for 6 months without any permit to drive.

 Visit our other page for more information on Georgia DUI Penalties